Chapter 4: Comments

 • uncrossed

 Is "notCrossed" same thing as "not crossedOut"?
 Is it same thing as "uncrossed"?
-By excessive method extraction Martin introduced inconsistencies and confusion in terminlogy, which at the end would only increase cognitive load.
 One would have to look into implementation of all those small methods to understand if there is a difference or not.

-This is the problem with introducing too many entities: working memory can hold 4–7 objects at a time.
-Flood it with small pebbles, and you’ll hit saturation, leading to inconsistencies and discrepancies.
+This exemplifies the problem with too many small entities: human working memory holds 4-7 objects.
+Flood it with pebbles, and you'll hit cognitive overload.
+By excessive method extraction Martin introduced inconsistencies and confusion in terminlogy.

 Lets remove obfuscation from the original method: